Yppah

 Joe Corrales Jr., also known as Yppah (pronounced "Yippah"), is an American electronic/rock musician.
 He is currently signed to Future Archive Recordings and resides in Long Beach, California, United States.

-In 2020, Joe Corrales Jr. earned a RIAA Gold Certified Single for the use of the Yppah song, "Never Mess With Sunday" by Lil Peep on the song "Star Shopping".
+Corrales' 2010 song "Never Mess with Sunday" was sampled in Lil Peep's platinum-certified single "Star Shopping".

 History

 Early years

 Corrales began playing guitar and bass in rock bands during high school, and later became more involved in electronic music and turntablism.
 He was involved in the early creation of mashups, and was part of a turntablist group called The Truth.
 Yppah is influenced by shoegaze, various electronic music, psychedelic soul, and rock music, evidenced by heavy use of reverb, effects, and electronics.

-You Are Beautiful At All Times
+You Are Beautiful at All Times

-His first album, titled You Are Beautiful at All Times, was released in 2006 on Ninja Tune records.
-The single "Again With The Subtitles" was released immediately prior to the album, and is featured in the film, 21.
-"It's Not The Same," a song from the album, was used in a trailer for Alone in the Dark, as well as the episode "Last Resort" from the series House.
+His first album, titled You Are Beautiful at All Times, was released in 2006 on the Ninja Tune label.
+The single "Again with the Subtitles" was released immediately prior to the album, and was featured in the film 21.
+"It's Not the Same", a song from the album, was used in a trailer for Alone in the Dark, as well as the episode "Last Resort" from the series House.
 Similarly, the song "In Two, the Weakly" is featured in the CSI episode "Ending Happy".